 The scientific community is racing against time to test the DNA of indigenous populations from around the world in order to gain a better understanding of the distribution pattern of Y-DNA haplogroups and subclades found in different parts of the world.
 This type of study is ongoing and not all Y-DNA subclades currently have distribution data or some may only have limited data.

-The Y-DNA test involves testing a panel of STR and SNP markers in the Y-Chromosome.
+Y-DNA test options involve testing a panel of STR or SNP markers in the Y chromosome.

 |Y-DNA Test Type||Prerequisite||Purpose||Description|